United States–China Economic and Security Review Commission: History

-Function and Value
+Function

-Annual Report
+Annual report

-The main part of the commission is to submit annual report every year.
-The USCC fulfills its mission by holding regular meetings with commission members to discuss recent related matters include write full analysis of eight focused parts, which are Energy, American Capital Market, Economic transfers, Regional Economics and Security impacts, US-China Bilateral Programs, Weapon proliferation, World Trade Organization Compliance and Implications of restrictions on speech and information access in China.
+The Commission is required by Congress to submit an annual report by December 1 every year.
+The USCC fulfills its mission by holding regular meetings with commission members to discuss recent related matters include write full analysis of eight focused parts, which are energy, U.S. capital market, economic transfers, regional economics and security impacts, U.S.–China bilateral programs, weapon proliferation, World Trade Organization compliance and implications of restrictions on speech and information access in China.
 And provide conclusions and recommendations for legislative and administrative actions.

-The public annual report can be download and access by general public, the private annual report is provided to congress and president.
+The public annual report can be download and accessed by the general public.
 The USCC provided its first annual report to Congress in 2002 and did not provide report in 2003.
 However, 7 research papers were provided in 2003.
 18 annual reports were submitted until 2020 so far.

 Hearing

 Multiple hearings are held every year with commissioners and outside government parties to discuss relevant matters.
 The first hearing was "China Trade/Sectoral and WTO Issues" on June 14, 2001.
-The latest hearing was held on April 15, 2021, the topic was "An Assessment of the CCP’s Economic Ambitions, Plans, and Metrics of Success".
+The latest hearing was held on April 15, 2021, the topic was "An Assessment of the CCP's Economic Ambitions, Plans, and Metrics of Success".